-Family notables also include Wolf Wieviorka’s brother Avrom (1887–1935), who had emigrated to Russia where he fought on the side of the Bolsheviks and became a Yiddish writer close to the régime.
-Annette’s brothers Michel (b.
-1946) and Olivier (b.
-1960) are also historians whose names and articles often appear in many scholarly publications and French press organs: Michel is best-known for his work on racism and minorities generally in France; Olivier achieved repute for having interviewed President François Mitterrand at a time when his connections with the Vichy regime underwent renewed scrutiny.
-Annette’s other sibling, Sylvie—now married to Alain Geismar, a Jew who, like Dany Cohn-Bendit, was a leader of the French student movement of 1968—is the author of a study on drug addiction.
+Family notables also include Wolf Wieviorka’s brother Avrom (1887–1935), who had emigrated to Russia, where he fought on the side of the Bolsheviks and became a Yiddish writer close to the régime.
+Articles by Annette’s brothers, sociologist Michel (b.
+1946) and historian Olivier (b.
+1960), also often appear in many scholarly publications and French press organs: Michel is best-known for his work on racism and minorities generally in France; Olivier achieved repute for having interviewed President François Mitterrand at a time when his connections with the Vichy regime underwent renewed scrutiny.
+Annette’s sister Sylvie—now married to Alain Geismar, a Jew who, like Dany Cohn-Bendit, was a leader of the French student movement of 1968—is the author of a study on drug addiction.

-These points are made with exceptional force in Annette’s Wieviorka’s doctoral dissertation Déportation et génocide (Deportation and Genocide), now in its third printing.
-In an article that translates part of her thesis into English, we may read her analysis of some of the first accounts of the death camps published in France:
+These points are made with exceptional force in Annette’s Wieviorka’s doctoral dissertation, Déportation et génocide (Deportation and Genocide), which continues to sell well in paperback.
+In an article that translates part of her thesis into English, we may read her analysis of some of the first accounts of the death camps published in France, written by Jews:

 In Julien Unger’s work, Le Sang et l’or (Blood and Gold), the word “Jew” is virtually absent.
 Throughout Unger’s account, the reader does not know whether the author is a Jew or not. … In the account by Unger, who was a Jew deported from Drancy, the process and the extent of extermination are described in full, but the fact that the victims were Jews is completely erased.